saumya-prakash/Honeyword-based-authentication-system/README.md

 An implementation of honeyword-based authentication system that can detect password leaks.
 The honeword-generation scheme is based on [Erguler's scheme (2)](#erguler).

+## About honeywords

+Honeywords are fake passwords that are kept along the actual passwords of the users.
+When a password file is leaked, the adversary tries to crack the hashed passwords and then login into the system.
+Usually, the time between actual leak and detection of password leak by system admin is too long.
+It is very likely that the adversary had already caused the damage by then.
+This scheme tries to reduce that gap.

+When the attacker leaks password file from a system that implements Honeyword-scheme, then he gets a list of probable passwords for each user, if he successfully cracks the hashed passwords.
+Then he needs to figure out the correct passworc, called _sugarword_.
+If he guesses wrong and enters a honeyword, then the system can detect that a login attempt using a honeyword was made, and some suitable action could be initiated.

 ## Architecture
 * **honeychecker program** - It manages the _sugar\_index_ file, which contains usernames and corresponding correct-password index.